pu2clr/BFO/README.md

 ## Arduino pins and  Encoder, Step, Reset BFO and Turn On or Off commands

-This section show some aspect of the BFO [Arduino sketch](https://github.com/pu2clr/BFO/blob/master/source/si5351_bfo.ino) implementation.
+This section shows some aspects of the BFO [Arduino sketch](https://github.com/pu2clr/BFO/blob/master/source/si5351_bfo.ino) implementation.

 The pins for encoder and push buttons are defined bellow.
 If you need to change some push button pin, you should be aware that the push buttons are connected to  pins with external interrupts support.
 On Atmega32u4 you can use the pins 0,1,2,3 and 7, on 328-based (Nano, Mini, Uno) you can use the pins 2 and 3.